Skip to content

 1. Select a payroll system

 A payroll system is the method used to calculate and distribute employee pay.
 Businesses choose between manual processing, payroll software, or outsourcing to a payroll provider.
 Using payroll software such as QuickBooks or ADP saves time and reduces errors.
-Small businesses with a few employees use spreadsheets, and larger companies need automated systems to handle complex payroll needs.
+Small businesses with a few employees may use spreadsheets, while larger companies need automated systems to handle complex payroll needs.

 2. Develop a payroll policy